 This is a core policy that forms part of the induction for all staff.
 It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.

-Date written: September 2022
+Date written: September, 2023

-Date of last update: September 2021
+Date of last update: September, 2022

-Date agreed and ratified by Governing Body/management committee: September 2022
+Date agreed and ratified by Governing body: September, 2023

-Date of next full review: September 2023
+Date of next full review: September, 2024